-We founded Framence GmbH knowing that documentation must not only be uncomplicated and fast, but also as inexpensive as possible in order to be truly applicable in practice.
+We founded Framence GmbH with the knowledge that documentation must not only be uncomplicated and fast, but also as inexpensive as possible in order to be truly applicable in practice.
 Therefore, only photos taken with commercially available digital cameras are used for the creation of our photorealistic digital twins.
 The capture is so uncomplicated that no specialized personnel is needed.
 This method makes creating photorealistic digital twins scalable and economically feasible for the first time.

-In order to depict this time variability and to enable life cycle viewing, we have equipped our twins with a powerful tool: the time slider.
+In order to depict this time variability and to enable lifecycle viewing, we have equipped our twins with a powerful tool: the time slider.
 This allows the user to view an asset with all its changes over time in a photorealistic way.